 Located wholly within the exclusive extraterritorial jurisdiction of the City of Houston, Texas, HCWCID No. 96 is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; and the control and diversion of storm water.
 Additionally, the District may, subject to certain limitations, develop and finance parks and recreational facilities.

 The District may issue bonds and other forms of indebtedness to purchase or construct such facilities.

 The TCEQ exercises continuing supervisory jurisdiction over the District, and the District is required to observe certain requirements of the City of Houston.

 The District presently contains approximately 1,184 acres of land and is located approximately 13 miles northeast of downtown Houston and approximately two miles east of the intersection of US Highway 59 and North Sam Houston Parkway (Beltway 8).
-The District is adjacent to the Golf Club of Houston, site of the Shell Houston Open professional golf tournament.
+The District is adjacent to the Golf Club of Houston, site of the Houston Open golf tournament.